-- 9. (If a partner mentioned above) Can you tell me about your boyfriend/husband/partner? - a.
+- 9. (If a partner mentioned above) Can you tell me about your sexual or romantic partner(s)? - a.
 OR Is there someone you consider to be your main or steady partner?
-Can you tell me about him? - b.
-How long have you known him? - c.
+Can you tell me about him/them? - b.
+How long have you known him/them? - c.
 How did you meet? - d.
-What kind of person is he? - e.
-How would you describe your relationship? - ii.
-How do you spend time together? - iii.
-What kinds of interests do the two of you share? - iv.
+What kind of person is he/they? - e.
+How would you describe your relationship? - iii.
+How do you spend time together? - iv.
+What kinds of interests do the two of you share? - v.
 In what ways are you different from each other? - f.
 If you have differences of opinion, how easy or difficult is it to resolve your differences? - g.
 Do you ever feel afraid of your partner?
-Has you partner ever hurt you physically or emotionally? - h.
+Has your partner ever hurt you physically or emotionally?

+- h.
 How do you see your future together? - 10.
 Have you had other sexual partners recently? - a.
 How would you describe this/these other relationship(s)?